 Revenue Recognition: Revenue from real estate sales and related costs are recognized at the time of closing primarily by specific identification.
-Substantially all of the property comprising our net lease portfolio is leased to others under long-term net leases classified as operating leases and we account for these leases in accordance with applicable U.S. GAAP.
+The property comprising our net lease portfolio is leased to others under long-term net leases classified as operating leases and we account for these leases in accordance with applicable U.S. GAAP.
 Operating lease revenue is recognized on a straight-line basis over the lease term.